(Z To A is an ongoing series: cumulative reviews of my DVD collection in reverse alphabetical order.)

 – but Bruno doesn’t seem to be taking it to that level.
 He’s obsessed with carrying out his “plan,” not with getting into Guy’s pants.
 But then again, that’s just the way I see it.

 Train was what Hitchcock considered his “first” American film, and as every cinephile knows it was the beginning of a beautiful (and profitable) friendship with the studio system.
 Along with The 39 Steps I would say it’s the Hitchcock film I’ve enjoyed the most and love sharing with people.
-Nevertheless, it’s one of the director’s lesser-known works, and overall it was moderately successful when it was released.
+Nevertheless, it’s one of the director’s lesser-known works, and it was only moderately successful after it was released.

 Still, it has made its impact on pop culture, first with Throw Momma From The Train and other films, then rumors of a remake and this absolutely wonderful recreation in Vanity Fair.